SteveBrownJr/SteveBrownJr/README.md

 - 👋 Hi, I’m @SteveBrownJr
 - 👀 I work as an embedded software developer.
 - 📚 I finished my studies at Obuda University.
+But some topics from my classes are still available.
+[Like this.](https://github.com/SteveBrownJr/SpecialTypes)
 - 👉 Check my current project: [DIY_ESP32_Quadrocopter 🌱](https://github.com/SteveBrownJr/DIY_ESP32_Quadrocopter) I worked on every single part alone.
 - 😏 If you are interested in similar DIY guides check out our Keyboard repository: [KBB-Keyboard](https://github.com/Asapgiri/kbb-keyboard).
 I worked on the firmware a lot.